 Speaking

-Do you need a speaker with front line experience of leadership in Catholic education and the charity sector to inspire and re-energise your team?
+Do you need a speaker with front line experience of leadership in Catholic education and the charity sector to inspire and re-energise your staff and volunteers at an INSET day, MAT conference, retreat day or diocesan conference?

 The Catholic Life and Mission of the School

 With the new Catholic Schools Inspection framework there is a renewed focus on the Catholic life and mission of the school.
-What is our purpose, what is the ‘why’ of Catholic schools.
-With reference to the teaching of the Church, the Catholic Schools Inspection framework and, of course my own experience and the experience of the participants, we go back to the foundations of the mission of the Catholic school as part of the mission of the Church.
-We’ll also cover some of the aspects of the new inspection framework which might be challenging, such as pupil and staff understanding of Catholic Social Teaching, how the whole of the taught curriculum can be an expression of the Catholic understanding of reality.
+What is our purpose, what is the ‘why’ of Catholic schools?
+With reference to the teaching of the Church, the Catholic Schools Inspection framework and, of course my own experience and the experience of the participants, we go back to the foundations of the mission of the Catholic school as part of the mission of the Church, conscious that not all the staff are Catholic, so keeping it inclusive and accessible.

 Catholic Social Teaching: an introduction for staff